Logo What's After the Movie

 Fast forward to 1933, and Buñuel finds himself back in Paris, piecing together his film, Las Hurdes: Tierra Sin Pan.
 The end notes of the film reveal the tragic fate of Ramón Acín and his wife, executed shortly after the Nationalist coup in Spain due to their Anarchist beliefs.
 Although Buñuel manages to release his documentary in Spain, Ramón’s name is initially omitted from the credits.
 Years later, he is able to rectify this oversight and restore Ramón’s rightful place among the credits, honoring his friend’s legacy.

-Stay updated on Buñuel in the Labyrinth of the Turtles with insightful articles, reviews, and explainers.
-Unpack the movie’s deeper meanings, themes, and ending.
+Stay updated on Buñuel in the Labyrinth of the Turtles with in-depth articles, critical reviews, and ending explainers.
+Explore hidden meanings, major themes, and expert insights into the film’s story and impact.